 This is where Wi-Fi 7 mesh systems come in.
-Dubbed the next leap in wireless technology, Wi-Fi 7 mesh systems provide lightning-fast speeds and lower latency and can support hundreds of connected devices.
+It's the latest innovation in wireless technology that provides lightning-fast speeds and lower latency, and can support hundreds of connected devices.

 Best Wi-Fi 7 mesh systems